GCSE English Language revision – Best resources and ideas for teachers

 Here’s a handy 17-page PDF guide that takes you through each of the questions on both papers.

-The concise and well-presented info on goconqr.com’s revision guides should be well suited to young people’s tastes, so it’s worth pointing them in the direction of this English language-based guide.
+This concise and well-presented revision guide should be well suited to young people’s tastes.

-One of the many benefits of the BBC Bitesize sites is how well it is laid out.
-It’s so easy to find everything you could want or need, and you know that it will all be formatted in a way that’s, as the site name suggests, easily digestible.
+One of the many benefits of the BBC Bitesize site is how well it is laid out.
+It’s so easy to find everything you need.
+And you know that it will all be formatted in a way that’s, as the site name suggests, easily digestible.

-One of the other benefits is the the wealth of high-quality videos, which can be a great means of digesting information rather than students trying to cram in every note they’ve made, work they’ve done and handout you’ve created over the last year.
+One of the other benefits is the the wealth of high-quality videos.
+These can be a great means of digesting information rather than students trying to cram in every note they’ve made, work they’ve done and handout you’ve created over the last year.

-So, this video, for example, and its accompanying guide, takes pupils through the influence of poetry and rhyme on modern rap music, while this one discusses the use of persuasive language to raise awareness of school bullying.
+So, this video, for example, and its accompanying guide, takes pupils through the influence of poetry and rhyme on modern rap music.

-This set of skills-focused resources lets pupils test their skills at analysing poems, pieces of writing and more, or indeed create their own piece.
+This set of skills-focused resources lets pupils test their skills at analysing poems, pieces of writing and more.
+They can also create their own piece.